mpaldridge/mpaldridge.github.io/_posts/2021-04-19-coins-dice.md

 $$ \mathbb P(Z = 0) \approx \mathbb P(-\frac12 \leq W \leq \frac12) \approx \frac{1}{\sqrt{2\pi \,\frac{35}{6}n}} = \frac{1}{\sqrt{\frac{35}{3}\pi n}} . $$

 And that's our answer!
 (Approximately, for large $n$.)
 Now, $\sqrt{\frac{35}{3} \pi}$ is $6.054$, so Berry was pretty close.

+## Postscript: *Infinite Jest*

+The coin tossing problem above is related to an curious probability error in David Foster Wallace's mega-novel *Infinite Jest*.
+(I should credit [Olly](https://twitter.com/BristOliver) as the world's premier the-probability-error-in-*Inifnite-Jest*-grouser; I've now forgotten whether he first told me about this, I first told him, or if we found out independently.)

+In the section "6 November, Year of the Depend Adult Undergarment", Wallace -- or, rather, the narrator -- writes about a tennis meet:

+> But so a normal meet between two junior teams is the best out of nine matches, whereas this mammoth annual early-November thing between E.T.A. and P.W.T.A. will try to be the best out of 108.
+A 54-match-all conclusion is extremely unlikely -- odds being 1 in 2^27^ -- and has never happened in nine years.

+Now, by the arguments we've seen above, we know that the probability of a 54-match-all conclusion is in fact

+$$ \frac{\binom{108}{54}}{2^{108}} = 7.66\% \quad \text{or approximately} \quad \frac{1}{\sqrt{54\pi}} = 7.68\%. $$

+This is roughly 1 in 13 -- a small-ish, but not super-rare, probability -- not 1 in $2^{27} = 134\,217\,728$.
+(In comparison, 1 in $2^{27}$ is $0.000\,000\,745\%$.)

+It's not clear how Wallace (or his narrator) made this error: we can see that the probability given is $2^{-n/2}$ with $n = 54$, but that doesn't really solve the mystery.